Ordinath/tool_juggler/readme.md

-## raw and dirty pre-alpfa version - use at own risk
+## raw and dirty pre-alpha version - use at own risk

 ### Backend installation/setup and running